paulombcosta/adb-extended/README.md

 ## Installing

-Clone the project, copy adbe.scala to /urs/local/bin an run as a normal script
+* Clone the project.
+* rename to adbe if you like, and add to the path
+* run at least once as root so the .jar can be generated and speed up a LOT the. next builds.

 ## Requirements
-* scala and adb both on PATH
+* scala and adb both on PATH.